CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

 git push origin helloBranch
 ```

-CREATING A PULL REQUEST & MERGING TO MASTER/MAIN
-Go to the main github page and create a new pull request.
-The first branch is what you're merging into.
+### Merge branch to main
-Add some comments and click "Create pull request"
+- To merge the new branch (helloBranch) into main, click on "Create pull request"
-You can now do a code review in the Files changed tab
+- Now that the PR (pull request) is created, we can review the code and add comments.
-Lastly, click "Merge pull request" to merge it to the master branch.
+- Click "Merge pull request" to merge helloBranch into main.

 ## Homework:
   - Go to the hw link (https://classroom.github.com/a/MGFbjjfd) and make a team
   - In your terminal, clone the repo: ```git clone <link>```